unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 * This is typically used to change the text color of the `Content`.
 * Only supports `SolidColorBrush`.
 * Setting this property will not affect the tint color of the `PrimaryCommands` or `SecondaryCommands`.
-If you need to change the `AppBarButton` tint, this is possible by setting the `ShowAsMonochrome` property to true as well as setting the `Foreground` on the `BitmapIcon`.
+If you need to change the `AppBarButton` color, you should set the `Foreground` property on each `AppBarButton`s individually.

 ### PrimaryCommands